emanuelepaiano/IRDuino/README.md

 Based on Cyborg5's library - https://github.com/cyborg5/IRLib2

 ## Arduino configuration
-You should make a simple circuit to send and receive as described on Adafruit Tutorials:
+You should make a simple circuit to send and receive IR signals as described on Adafruit Tutorials:

  1) Sending IR with Arduino: https://goo.gl/zcFBpj
  2) Receiving IR with Arduino: https://goo.gl/JsK5Uc

-## Uploading sketch
+## Uploading sketch and integration with Java

+After you install IRLib2 as described in tutorials, you need upload IRDuino.ino sketch on your Arduino.

+Now you can pass to configure your Java project to send/receive IR signals: https://github.com/emanuelepaiano/jirduino/wiki/Getting-started

+## More

+Following code portion, contain sketch commands table list:

 <pre>
 /*